-From Auriga (Charioteer) in the north to the Southern Cross low in the south, the Milky Way unfurls itself across our eastern night skies.
-Challenge yourself to identify all the stars of Eridanus (river) as it lies directly overhead, starting close to blue supergiant Rigel in Orion (hunter) and ending with bright star Achenar.
-Two open star clusters, the Pleiades and Hyades, lie towards the north.
-The latter v-shaped stellar cluster, with the bright star Aldebaran, forms part of Taurus (bull).
-Further east, look out for the three distinctive belt stars and red supergiant star Betelgeuse in Orion.
+Castor and Pollux (in Gemini) welcome us to the new year, reappearing in the early evening towards the north-east.
+From Auriga (charioteer) in the north to the Southern Cross low in the south, the Milky Way unfurls itself across our eastern skies.
+Try identify all the stars of Eridanus (river) as it lies directly overhead, starting close to blue supergiant Rigel in Orion (hunter) and ending with bright star Achernar.

+Two bright open star clusters, the Pleiades and Hyades, lie towards the north.
+The latter v-shaped cluster, with bright star Aldebaran forms part of Taurus (bull).
+Further east, look out for the three distinctive 'belt' stars and red supergiant star Betelgeuse in Orion.
 In African star lore, Aldebaran's hungry wives (Pleiades) sent him to hunt down three zebras (Orion's belt).

-Using his bow and a single arrow, he foolishly missed but was unable to retrieve it due to a nearby fearsome lion (Betelgeuse).
+Using his bow and single arrow, he foolishly missed but was unable to retrieve it due to a nearby fearsome lion (Betelgeuse).
 Aldebaran now sits in Taurus, caught between the lion and his angry wives back home.